 In conclusion, in the two years since the action, more than one billion barrels of tar sands oil have passed through pipelines.
 Pipelines 4 and 67 here in Minnesota.
 As discussed, we are in a climate emergency.
 One that presents the gravest threat our civilization has ever faced.
 Plus and more noteworthy, we have just a few short years.
 Especially to make some very hard changes.
 Finally, the good news is that if we as a people do that work it could be a powerful engine for our economy.
 Most important, that’s creating 65 million good new jobs.
 Therefore and also importantly to cut the Fossil Fuels Tax.
 A tax equal to trillions of dollars in health care.
 Also and disaster recovery costs.
 Yes really finally here and One from air pollution and climate change.

 Final quote came from Kelsey Skaggs, Attorney and Executive Director, Climate Defense Project:

 “This case is about an act of civil disobedience.
 As part of the necessity defense, we ready to present evidence that civil disobedience is an effective way to influence social and policy change.
 Our expert witnesses would have testified about the rich tradition of civil disobedience in the United States.
 That’s -including abolishing slavery, the women’s suffrage movement and the Civil Rights Movement of the 1960s.
 Also and the important role of civil disobedience in fighting fossil fuels”

-Source: Climate Direct Action, NEWS RELEASE, For Immediate Release
+Source: Think Progress.
+Climate Direct Action, NEWS RELEASE, For Immediate Release